A Phenomenological Approach to Multi-Higgs Production at High Energy: Splitting Functions and the Sudakov Factors

 \section{Splitting Functions and the Sudakov Factors}

-Our starting point will be the derivation of the splitting functions of the Higgs cubic and quartic interactions, and then using them to find the corresponding Sudakov factors.
-In doing so, we follow the method originally introduced in \cite{Altarelli:1977zs} and recently utilized by \cite{Chen:2016wkt} to find all of the splitting functions for the entire EW sector.
+Our starting point will be to derive the splitting functions for the Higgs cubic and quartic interactions and then to use them to find the corresponding Sudakov factors.
+In doing so, we follow the method originally introduced in \cite{Altarelli:1977zs} and recently utilized by \cite{Chen:2016wkt} to find all of the splitting functions for the entire Electroweak (EW) sector.
 In all of our calculations, we work in the high energy limit $Q \gg m,v$ (the Higgs mass and VEV), such that all masses can be dropped.
-However, we do keep the mass as an IR cutoff when we find the Sudakov factors later on.
-Furthermore, we shall assume the collinear limit where the transverse momentum is small compared to the energy scale of the hard process $p_{T} \ll Q$.
+However, we do keep the mass as an Infrared (IR) cutoff when we find the Sudakov factors later on.
+Furthermore, we shall assume the collinear limit where the transverse momentum is small compared with the energy scale of the hard process $p_{T} \ll Q$.